Valley Power Plant conversion

-Valley Power Plant was constructed along the Menomonee River in Milwaukee in 1968.
-Designed to generate 280 megawatts of electricity for the grid and supply steam for more than 400 customers in downtown Milwaukee, the plant fulfills a critical role — not only producing electricity and steam, but also providing voltage support for the downtown area.
+Valley Power Plant was constructed along the Menomonee River in Milwaukee in 1968 to generate electricity for the grid and to supply steam for more than 300 district energy customers in downtown Milwaukee.
+Today, the plant continues to play a critical role not only by producing electricity and steam but also by providing voltage support for the downtown area.

 Cogeneration — combined heat and power — is one of the most efficient methods of producing electricity and thermal energy from a single fuel source.
-At Valley Power Plant, electricity is generated by burning coal in a furnace to create heat.
+At Valley Power Plant, electricity is generated by burning natural gas in a furnace to create heat.
 In a boiler, the heat converts water into steam, which drives a turbine that drives a generator to make electricity.
-Cogeneration occurs when a portion of the steam used to generate electricity is extracted from the turbine and distributed to Milwaukee downtown customers and businesses for space and water heating, laundry, sterilization processes, food processing and other purposes.
+Cogeneration occurs when a portion of the steam used to generate electricity is extracted from the turbine and distributed to Milwaukee downtown customers and businesses for sterilizing, laundering, food processing, space and water heating, and other purposes.

 Heat and electricity generated at Valley Power Plant are reliable and efficient alternatives to heat provided by individual, on-site boilers.
 Steam is delivered through an underground distribution network that includes more than 18,000 linear feet of steam tunnels.
-The system is operated through an automatic system that controls the flow of steam and pressure on the system from the plant’s control room.
-This control room was the first on We Energies’ system constructed to handle all of the major plant operations and the district steam system.
+An automated system controls the flow of steam and pressure for district energy customers.

-We have a long-standing and proven track record of investing in a reliable and balanced energy portfolio that reduces our environmental impact and improves air quality in southeast Wisconsin.
-Since 2000, our system-wide emissions of sulfur dioxide, nitrogen oxide, particulate matter and mercury have been reduced by more than 80 percent.
+We have a long-standing and proven track record of investing in a reliable and balanced energy portfolio that reduces our environmental impact and improves air quality in Southeast Wisconsin.
+Since 2000, our system-wide emissions of sulfur dioxide, nitrogen oxide, particulate matter and mercury have decreased more than 80 percent.